runemadsen/jobsite/readme.md

 ## Development

+You will need postgres.app.
+Then run `createdb jobsite`.

-First run `bundle install`.
-Then the development server like this:
+Then run `bundle install`.

-`$ foreman -f Procfile.dev`
+Then run foreman: `foreman -f Procfile.dev`

 We use `mailcatcher` to receive email on the development instance.
 You can check those mails here: